-Schools must excuse you during the school day for confidential "minor consent" health services,
+- Schools to excuse you during the school day for confidential "minor consent" health services.

-Schools cannot adopt a policy that requires parent or guardian consent when you are excused from school for confidential medical care; and
+- Schools to adopt a policy that requires parent or guardian consent when you are excused from school for confidential medical care; OR

-- Schools cannot adopt a policy that requires parent or guardian notification when you are excused from school for confidential medical care.
+- Schools to adopt a policy that requires parent or guardian notification when you are excused from school for confidential medical care.